 - 350 g bone broth -or vegetable stock or water

 - Sea salt -a good pinch (this really brings out the flavour)

 - Ground black pepper -to taste

 - 1 lime -juice and zest to finish

 - I have a curry leaf tree and also add 5-6 leaves

-In a medium sized pot, over a low to moderate heat, add a little coconut oil or ghee.
+- In a medium sized pot, over a low to moderate heat, add the butter, ghee or coconut oil.
 Sauté the onion, garlic, ginger and spices for two minutes.

 - I always serve this with brown rice or quinoa and either fresh or dried chilli so the heat can be adjusted by each individual.

 - Chop the garlic and ginger, 2 seconds, speed 5.
 Add the onion, carrot, and zucchini and chop 5-10 seconds speed 5.